ibm-cloud-docs/containers/cs_tutorial_vpc.md

 Set up a VPC load balancer to expose your app on the public network.
 {: shortdesc}

 When you create a Kubernetes `LoadBalancer` service in your cluster, a load balancer for VPC is automatically created in your VPC outside of your cluster.
-NodePorts are also automatically opened on the worker nodes in your cluster.
-The load balancer is multizonal and routes requests for your app through the NodePorts on your worker nodes.
+The load balancer is multizonal and routes requests for your app through the private NodePorts that are automatically opened on your worker nodes.
 The following diagram illustrates how a user accesses an app's services through the load balancer, even though your worker node is connected to only a private subnet.

 <img src="images/vpc_tutorial_lesson4_lb.png" width="800" alt="VPC load balancing for a cluster" style="width:600px; border-style: none"/>